gkjohnson/threejs-sandbox/valve-file-loader/README.md

   - The high level information for defining the structure of a model

 ## Open Questions
-- How do you use the `vertOffset` field in the `strips` objects?
+- ~How do you use the `vertOffset` field in the `strips` objects?~
+  - Seem to not be used.
 - Mark the beginning and ends of structs in memory to make sure everything lines up as expected.
 - How large are the strides for the structs?
 Why do some seem to be longer than others?
   - The size of in the structs seems to be what was expected but it doesn't explain the apparent need for padding
 - Read in a file and use the structs to read the data and make sure it makes sense and lines up
+- Understand how vertices and vertex data is indirectly accessed and used.

 ## TODO
 - Parse Bone Structure